2019–20 Premier League: Effects of the COVID-19 pandemic

 On 17 and 18 May, a total of 748 players and staff were tested for COVID-19.
 Six tests proved positive including Adrian Mariappa of Watford and Burnley assistant manager, Ian Woan.
 Later in May, Aaron Ramsdale of Bournemouth also returned a positive test for the virus.

 A number of players, including Manchester City's Raheem Sterling and Sergio Agüero and Aaron Cresswell of West Ham United, voiced concerns relating to the safety of restarting the campaign.
 Danny Rose of Newcastle United called the decision to restart "a joke".
 Troy Deeney of Watford said he would not return to training because of fear for his family's health.
 N'Golo Kanté of Chelsea also missed training with safety concerns.
 On 27 May, the clubs voted unanimously to resume contact training.
 Aston Villa's Tyrone Mings said the players had not been consulted regarding restarting the league and that the restart was "financially driven".

 On 28 May, clubs agreed that the season would restart on 17 June, with the two games in hand of Manchester City vs Arsenal and Aston Villa vs Sheffield United, with the first full round of fixtures since March to be played on the weekend of 19–21 June, with all matches played behind closed doors.
 A plan was announced for all remaining matches to be televised, and to widen the availability of domestic broadcasts: for the first time, the BBC gained rights to broadcast four live matches on free-to-air television, while Sky announced plans to carry 25 matches on its free-to-air channel Pick.
 Amazon were allotted four matches. and announced it would provide a means of streaming them for free without an Amazon Prime subscription; on 18 June it was announced that these matches would be carried on its video game live streaming service Twitch.
+All broadcasters showed the matches with artificial crowd noise, whilst also providing an alternative option for viewers to watch the matches without the added effects.

 On 4 June, the Premier League announced that teams would be allowed to name nine substitutes per match, instead of the usual seven, and that teams could use five substitutes per match instead of three.

 Aston Villa vs. Sheffield United and Manchester City vs. Arsenal on 17 June were the first games played after the pandemic enforced break.